Eagle-Enterprises/development-environment/README.md

    2. password: `vagrant`
 6. `reboot` the VM to bring up the GUI for the VM

+**Note** You can alter the vb.memory value in the Vagrantfile based on how much RAM your personal machine has.
+I wouldn't give it more than %50 of what your system max is

 Here's how long it took me:

 `real 63m43.797s`